 Man from Ghana swindled Chesapeake woman out of hundreds of thousands of dollars, feds say

-CHESAPEAKE, Va. – A woman lost more than $300,000 through an online romance scam, according to a newly unsealed federal indictment.
+CHESAPEAKE, Va. - A Chesapeake woman lost more than $300,000 through an online romance scam, according to a newly-unsealed federal indictment.

 Richard Yaw Dorpe of Ghana is charged with wire and mail fraud in U.S. District Court in Norfolk.
 The case was just unsealed Wednesday.

-The two began exchanging messages and phone calls with Dorpe using an area code making it seem like he was calling from Northern Virginia.
+The two began exchanging messages and phone calls, with Dorpe using an area code making it seem like he was calling from Northern Virginia.
 In reality, he was calling from Africa, investigators say.

 Over the course of their online romantic relationship, investigators say E.F. sent Dorpe gifts and money, costing her $312,814.
-Now, federal investigators have issued an arrest warrant for Dorpe.

 As part of the scheme, investigators say Dorpe told E.F. he needed $200,000 to buy gold for his jewelry business, but didn't have the money.
 E.F. then began transferring money under the promise she would be repaid when he returned to Virginia Beach to celebrate Thanksgiving in 2016.